 What is vinyl plank flooring?

-Luxury vinyl flooring is a great way to transform your home when an affordable, low maintenance floor covering which looks just like timber flooring is what you need.
-Vinyl flooring is far more budget-friendly for most Australian households than real wood.
+Luxury vinyl plank flooring is a great way to transform your home with an affordable, durable and low maintenance floor covering replicating an authentic timber look.

 Vinyl planks are ideal for family homes!

-High quality vinyl planks are scuff-proof, stain resistant and more forgiving underfoot than solid hardwood or tiled floors.
+High quality vinyl planks are scuff-proof, stain resistant and more forgiving underfoot than solid hardwood floating floors or tiles.

 What are the benefits of vinyl plank flooring?